-Of all the waterfalls in the Philippines I have visited, this one located in Barangay Carmen, Baguio District in Davao City called Curtain Falls tops them all in terms of uniqueness.
+Of all the waterfalls in the Philippines I have visited, this one located in Barangay Carmen, Baguio District in Davao City, called Curtain Falls, tops them all in uniqueness.
 Why?
-While the usual ones have waters flow from the top, this waterfall is so unique as the stream springs out from its wall at about 30 feet above, creating a curtain-like falling water; hence the name.
+While the usual ones have waters flowing from the top, this waterfall is so unique as the stream springs out from its wall at about 30 feet above, creating curtain-like falling water; hence, the name.

 CONTENT AT A GLANCE

 The beauty of Curtain Falls is a given fact.
 So, no question on that.
 But here below are some other compelling reasons why you should visit this attraction:

 They say the best things in life are free.
 Perhaps, Curtain Falls is one perfect example of that.
 It is in the middle of a forest, surrounded by dense towering trees and tropical plants.
 However, the trail going there is through the private property of Tatay Sandro; he has given a portion of his land for access to the falls.

 When we visited Curtain Falls, we dropped by his house to ask if he could prepare some food for our lunch when going back from the waterfall, to which he delightedly agreed.
 He also served us native coffee for just 20 pesos a cup, which we enjoyed sipping while listening to his some sort-of orientation about the place.
 (Update: Tatay Sandro already passed away, the people managing his property have been his relatives.)